 - Combine Patterns and Colors: Combine stripes, checks, and floral fabrics to achieve a warm and inviting look.
 Gather yardage or fabrics from yard sales and flea markets.
 You don't have to follow traditional rules of combining prints, but for easiest mixing keep the background color the same (white or ivory, etc.).
 Then choose one color to repeat in almost every fabric, such as a soft green or pale pink.

-- White Painted Furniture: Almost any piece of wooden furniture will fit into a Shabby Chic® interior if it's painted white.
+- White Painted Furniture: Almost any piece of wooden furniture will fit into a shabby chic interior if it's painted white.
 Collect pieces from flea markets, garage sales, and the attic.
-Spray with white paint, sand off the corners and rough it up a little, and voila!-- you have Shabby Chic® furniture.
+Spray with white paint, sand off the corners, and rough it up a little.
+Voila!
+You have shabby chic furniture.
 You'd be surprised how a coat of paint transforms a dark dingy chair or table.

 - Think Outside the Box: Not every chair has to be sat on.
 How about using a sturdy, painted straight chair as a table at the side of a bed or sofa or in a corner to hold a vase of flowers?
 An old picnic bench or trunk can serve as a coffee table.
 Stack wooden boxes at the side of a chair for books and flowers.
 Be creative and use what you have.